vuhoangminh/Compressing-the-Activation-Maps-in-DNNs/README.md

 We have provided several [compression methods](./engine/compression.py) as below:

- - NoCompression
+ - `NoCompression`
- - RandomCompression
+ - `RandomCompression`
- - ThresholdingCompression
+ - `ThresholdingCompression`
- - DCTCompression
+ - `DCTCompression`
- - WaveletTransformCompression
+ - `WaveletTransformCompression`

-You can propose your own compression method as an example below.
 PyTorch provides an [API](https://pytorch.org/tutorials/intermediate/autograd_saved_tensors_hooks_tutorial.html) to control how saved tensors should be packed/unpacked.
+You can implement your own compression method as an example below.

 ```python